ufal/npfl138/exam/questions.md

 - Describe the dropout method and write down exactly how it is used during training and during inference.
 [5]

-- Describe how label smoothing works for cross-entropy loss, both for sigmoid and softmax activations.
+- Describe how label smoothing works for both categorical cross-entropy loss and for binary cross-entropy loss.
 [5]

 - How are weights and biases initialized using the Glorot initialization?
 [5]